elysia090/VEEN/README.md

 ### Containerised deployment

-The repository ships with a Docker packaging that exposes the hub runtime via `docker compose`.
+This repository ships with Docker packaging that exposes the hub runtime via `docker compose`.
 The image builds the audited binaries, runs the hub as an unprivileged user, and persists receipts, payloads, checkpoints, and state in a named volume so the event history remains available for inspection.